-Bosnia and Herzegovina and Serbia: Investment in HPPs on Drina river approved30.
-September 2020. / News Serbia Energy
+Bosnia and Herzegovina and Serbia: Investment in HPPs on Drina river approved, News Serbia Energy

 Joint project of BiH and Serbia on Drina river is approved.
 Serbian Commission for Protection of Competition approved the takeover by state-owned power utility EPS, together with its counterpart from the Republic of Srpska – ERS, of the company “Hidroelektroenergetski sistem (HES) Gornja Drina” based in Foca in Bosnia and Herzegovina.
 Currently, ERS has full control over the company through its subsidiary HET, and the Commission greenlit EPS to acquire a share in control and ownership of the company.
 Last September, By merging two of its subsidiaries “Hidroelektrana Buk Bijela” and “Hidroelektrana Foca i Hidroelektrana Paunci”, ERS established a new company HES Gornja Drina.
 The company is established for the purpose of the construction of several hydropower plants in the upper course of the Drina river – HPP Buk Bijela, HPP Foca and HPP Paunci, with combined installed capacity of 180.9 MW.